Resolving disputes without a hearing

 A mediation is an informal dispute settlement process convened by a trained third party (mediator) to help them reach their own solution without the need for a court hearing.
 The mediator will not make any decisions about the case or give legal advice.

 No party is required to settle their case at mediation.

 Case appraisal is an expert neutral evaluation of a case without a hearing before the court.
 The case appraisal is conducted by a convenor from the court’s ADR panel and the procedure for the case appraisal is at their discretion.
 The convenor makes a decision on material provided by the parties.
 The decision is only final and binding if a party does not elect to continue to a hearing in the court.

 The court established the ADR panel to help parties find a suitably qualified convenor.

 All forms referred to in this section are available on the ADR forms page.

-In most cases in the Land Court the expert witnesses will give evidence.
-If there is more than one expert in a discipline or area of expertise, the court will make directions for the preparation of a joint expert witness report.
+In most cases in the Land Court expert witnesses will give evidence.
+If there is more than one expert in a discipline or area of expertise, the Court will make directions for a meeting of expert witnesses and the preparation of a joint expert report.

 In complex cases, or where the court considers that closer supervision of the briefing and conferencing of expert witnesses is necessary, the court may direct the parties to engage in court managed expert evidence (CMEE).
 Unless otherwise directed the CMEE process is ‘without prejudice’.
 CMEE is conducted by a member or judicial registrar of the court.